Freddie Stockdale

-Frederick "Freddie" Minshull Stockdale (20 May 1947 – 23 November 2018) was a British opera impresario known for founding Pavilion Opera.
+Frederick Minshull Stockdale (20 May 1947 – 23 November 2018) was a British opera impresario known for founding Pavilion Opera.
 He also wrote a number of fiction and non-fiction works with an opera theme.

 Early life and family

 Stockdale was born in 1947, the younger son of Sir Edmund Villiers Minshull Stockdale, Lord Mayor of London from 1959 to 1960.
 He was educated at Eton College and Jesus College, Cambridge, where he obtained a degree in law.

 His first marriage was dissolved and his second was to Adele Mason who sings lead soprano in opera.

 Career

 Despite his law degree, Stockdale never practised, being better known as an impresario and author.
 He built an opera pavilion in the garden of his house in Lincolnshire, Thorpe Tilney Hall, and in 1981 launched the touring company Pavilion Opera.
 The company closed in July 2018.
-After Lincolnshire, Stockdale moved to East Sussex where his plans for the renovation of Eastwood Farm proved so controversial they were referred to central government for approval before they could proceed.
+After Lincolnshire, Stockdale moved to East Sussex where his plans for the renovation of Eastwood Farm by Robert Adam were approved on appeal.

 His writing career included fiction and non-fiction works with an opera theme.
+He wrote several detective novels under the pen name John Gano.